-If you need a mortgage for more than $417,000, go Jumbo.
-Because of loan size limits imposed by government agencies, loans of $417,001 or more are subject to Jumbo (High Balance) guidelines.
+If you need a mortgage for more than $726,200, go Jumbo.
+Because of loan size limits imposed by government agencies, loans of $726,201 or more are subject to Jumbo (High Balance) guidelines.
 Simply put, it’s the only option…but it is also the best option because rates are at their lowest.
-If you need a Jumbo, there is no better time than now.

 You own a large home and the large payment that comes with it.
 Not to worry.
 The Jumbo (both Conventional and FHA) loan program is designed just for you.
-Because Jumbo rates are extremely low, and the loan amounts are high, even a change in your rate of 1% can make a huge difference in your monthly payment.
-For instance, on a $700,000 loan, reducing your interest rate by only 1% equates to a savings of over $400 a month….every month.
+Because the loan amounts are high, even a change in your rate of 1% can make a huge difference in your monthly payment.
+For instance, on a $800,000 loan, reducing your interest rate by only 1% equates to a savings of over $600 a month….every month.